TTTTMMMM/chairLocations/README.md

 ### Extended Fat Chair Object Array

-<span style="font-family: 'Verdana';">Therefore, the extendedExtendedFatArray[] is an array of the above, each element corresponding to one row of the original input csv file:
+<span style="font-family: 'Verdana';">Therefore, the extendedExtendedFatArray[] is an array of the extendedExtendedFatChairObjects, each element corresponding to one row of the original input csv file:

 ---